Data-Alchemy/ADF_Deployments/readme.md

 This stage is responsible for deploying the ADF to the Nonprod environment.
 It performs similar steps as the Non Prod stage:

 1. Downloads the deployment artifacts from the pipeline.
-2. Replaces any environment variables to match sandbox
+2. Replaces any environment variables to match Dev
 3. Uses the Azure CLI task to deploy the ADF using the ADF CLI.
 4. The ADF CLI deployment script is executed, passing the necessary parameters for deployment.